autoplot/documentation/javadoc/org/das2/qstream/QDataSetStreamHandler.md

-# org.das2.qstream.QDataSetStreamHandlerreads a stream and produces QDataSets representing the data found on the stream.
-The stream is read in, and
+# org.das2.qstream.QDataSetStreamHandler

- then getDataSet or getDataSet(name) is called to retrieve datasets.
+reads a stream and produces QDataSets representing the data found on the stream.
+The stream is read in, and then getDataSet or getDataSet(name) is called to retrieve datasets.

-QDataSetStreamHandler( )
+# QDataSetStreamHandler( )

 ***